• Skip to primary navigation

 Abundant hares attract lynx to regenerating forests—snowshoe hare is the lynx’s main source of food.
 The more hares in an area, the more lynx that arrive to eat them.
 This is called the hare-lynx cycle.

 The hare-lynx cycle is part of forest regrowth, but it doesn’t last forever.
-The more hares lynx eat, the fewer hares there are left to feed on.
+The more hares lynx eat, the fewer hares left to feed on.
 Plus, as new forest grows taller, twigs, buds and needles are out of hares’ reach.
 Now, both lynx and hares have less food.
 As hare populations dwindle, lynx populations also decline.

 The hare-lynx cycle lasts 8-11 years.